Slip Resistance Matrix: Keeping Occupational Safety on its Feet

 Some Questions and Answers Regarding the Current State of Meaningful Tribometry

-· Q: Is it true that only a VIT (variable incidence tribometer), VAT (variable angle tribometer), or PIAST (portable inclineable articulated strut slip tester) can provide an accurate reading of floor surface friction because they better simulate human ambulation?
+· Q: Is it true that only a VIT (variable incidence tribometer), VAT (variable angle tribometer), or PIAST (portable inclineable articulated strut slip tester) can provide an accurate reading of floor surface traction levels because they better simulate human ambulation?

 · A: Most people don’t kick or stomp the floor surface as they stride along.
 A human being traversing a flat walkway surface (at normal walking velocity) first plants the heel, and then gently rolls through the step until the toe finally lifts off.
 There is no mechanical tribometer or slip tester that can accurately and truthfully emulate the complex mechanics of human ambulation, despite what the articulated strut type device manufacturers may claim.